mvandermade/handy-commando/FreeBSD.md

 # Window manager x11/sddm
 sddm_enable="YES"
 ```
 - It didn't start.
-Something wasn't right with X.
+Something wasn't right with X. (!unsure this was actually the issue, need to repeat without this Xorg step)...
 - as root ```pkg install Xorg```
 - Troubleshoot with the much simpler ```pkg install xdm```
 - ```pkg install graphics/drm-kmod``` because apparently that is needed.